D1plo1d/graphql-things/README.md

 </p>

 ## Features
 * **Decentralized** - GraphQL Things require no centralized servers, no DNS and no Certificate Authorities.
-Users connect directly to their GraphQL Things with or without the internet.
+Users discover and connect to their GraphQL Things through the P2P network with or without the internet.
 * **End-to-end Encrypted** - GraphQL Things use [Triple Diffie Helman](https://signal.org/docs/specifications/x3dh/) and 256-bit [Eliptical Curve Cryptography](https://www.globalsign.com/en/blog/elliptic-curve-cryptography/) to establish authenticated end-to-end encrypted connections.
 * **Secure Onboarding** - "Invite" QR Codes containing cryptographic key data allow users to to establish an initial connection with known, trusted keys even when their internet is down.
 * **Data Ownership** - Since data is only ever accessed directly from the GraphQL Thing IOT device using public keys the user has authorized, users stay in full control of their data.
 * **NAT-traversing** - GraphQL Things use [WebRTC and ICE](https://www.youtube.com/watch?v=7qAQuC9muf8) to establish connections directly from the device to any authorized client.
 * **Beaker Browser Ready** - GraphQL Things are built on the [Dat P2P protocol](https://datproject.org/) so any GraphQL Thing can be queried directly from the Dat-based [Beaker Browser](https://beakerbrowser.com/).
-* **Offline Discoverable** - On local networks users can seemlessly continue to use their GraphQL Things and connect to new GraphQL Things using Dat's built-in mDNS discovery.

 ## Security Disclaimer